 Plans to deliver a bigger cultural experience in the Oasis Fan Village are also in place, with initiatives to educate visitors about Abu Dhabi and the UAE’s rich history, diverse culture and vibrant society.

 “This is a showcase that gives us the chance to speak to a worldwide audience within our home base,” said Faisal Al Sheikh, director, Events Bureau, TCA Abu Dhabi.
-“We will deliver an engaging experience that hopefully will entice visitors to stay on after the race and discover more about our emirate and it’s rich culture.”For all the latest lifestyle news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We will deliver an engaging experience that hopefully will entice visitors to stay on after the race and discover more about our emirate and it’s rich culture.”lifestyle news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.